 Checking on Aging Loved Ones with Amazon Astro

 Many people with aging parents have been using Amazon’s devices in various ways to stay connected.
 For those with an elderly parent who lives alone, the Echo Show, Echo Dot, and other Alexa-enabled devices are a great way to keep in touch.
-They can drop in and check on someone, schedule reminders, and give them a hand-free way to contact you in an emergency.
+They can drop in and check on someone, schedule reminders, and give them a hands-free way to contact you in an emergency.

 The Amazon Astro adds a whole new dimension to this due to its mobility.
 You can access Astro from your smartphone and move the device to check on your loved one no matter where they are in their house.
 With two-way video, you can see them, and they can see you.